 You could also cover up the title of a book or passage, and have students make predictions about what the title is after reading.
 This will get students thinking about what was most important and what the text was mostly about.

-How to Use Main Idea Graphic Organizers
+6. Use Scaffolded Main Idea Graphic Organizers

 This scaffolded main idea resource is my best seller for a reason.
 It is almost completely no prep while drastically improving students' understanding of main idea.